Orange County Dog Bite Lawyers

 Common Dog Bite Injuries

 Dog bites can cause a range of injuries, from minor wounds to severe trauma.
-These injuries often require extensive medical care and may impact a victim’s physical, emotional, and financial well-being.
+These injuries are likely to require extensive medical care and may impact a victim’s physical, emotional, and financial well-being.

 Here are some common injuries from dog bites: